Home » Read & Learn » WordPress » WordPress How To: Website Image Tips

 Online Resolution

-Low Res photos are also the least expensive.
+Low-res photos are also the least expensive.
 Paying big bucks for high-resolution images on your site is unnecessary.
 Only buy higher resolutions if you need a larger, physically sized image or intend to use it offline.

 Resize Carefully

-When physically resizing photos, keep in mind that you can always reduce a photographic image’s size (1000 x 1000 down to 500 x 500) but cannot increase in size from the original size (250 x 250 to 750 x 750).
-So, you can go smaller — but not larger.
+When physically resizing photos, keep in mind that you can always reduce a photographic image’s size (e.g., 1000 x 1000 down to 500 x 500), but you cannot increase its size from the original size (e.g., 250 x 250 to 750 x 750).
+So, you can go smaller—but not larger.

 Increasing a photo’s size from the original size results in a loss of resolution and a blurry image.
 And with every “save,” the file quality will degrade.